Act for the Development of Tourism

 Article 49

-The land value tax and the housing tax levy on the real estate for direct use by the tourist amusement enterprise, tourist hotel enterprise and hotel enterprise which have supported government tourism policy for raising the quality that have been approved by the central administrative authority during the operation period may be reduced or completely exempted at the discretion of the authorities.
+The land value tax and the housing tax levy on the real estate for direct use by the tourist amusement enterprise, tourist hotel enterprise, and hotel enterprise which have supported government tourism policy for raising the quality that have been approved by the central administrative authority during the operation period may be reduced or completely exempted at the discretion of the authorities.

-The self-governance ordinance on the period, scope, criteria, and procedures for tax exemption in the paragraph 1 shall be prescribed by the municipal, county (city) competent authority, and shall be reported to the Ministry of Finance for future reference.
+The self-governance ordinance on the period, scope, criteria, and procedures for tax exemption in paragraph 1 shall be prescribed by the municipal, county (city) competent authority, and shall be reported to the Ministry of Finance for future reference.

 Article 50